This is one of those “learn from my mistakes” posts.

-In the USA, forearm crutches are most commonly used as permanent aids for people with disabilities.
-You slip your hand and arm through the brace part that rests on your forearm.
+In the USA, forearm crutches are most commonly used as permanent aids for people with disabilities and not just a temporary aid after an accident.
+With French crutches, you slip your hand and arm through the brace part that rests on your forearm.
 I’ve always associated them with people who had a permanent disability.
 My middle school French teacher had polio and he had these crutches.
 So did Dr. Kerry Weaver on the TV show ER (for hip displasia).
 If you have a temporary leg injury in the USA, you’re given underarm crutches that are taller and rest under your armpit.
 It’s just a different style and I’ve never seen this underarm kind in France.

 So here I was after moving to France thinking that there were a ton of people with disabilities in my area.
 I never thought much of it.
 This led to a funny misunderstanding between Tom and me about a year later that went something like this….

 A few years ago, a teenager passed us on the street with a leg brace and winced with every step.
 He had forearm crutches — French crutches — similar to the ones on the left in the image above.
 To me, those are typical French crutches whereas the ones at the right are American crutches.

 Tom: Aw, looks like he’s really in pain.

 Diane: Yeah, well not that it makes it any better but he’s probably used to it and has a good team of doctors to help manage everything he’s going through.
 [Me assuming he had a disability or something he’s dealt with for a while]

 Tom: Why would he be used to it?
 You think he hurts his leg a lot?